-Progenetix Cancer Genomics Resource Documentation¶
+Progenetix Cancer Genomics Platform Documentation Site¶

 The Progenetix database and cancer genomic information resource contains genome profiles of more than 100’000 individual cancer genome screening experiments.
 The genomic profiling data was derived from genomic arrays and chromosomal Comparative Genomic Hybridization (CGH) as well as Whole Genome or Whole Exome Sequencing (WGS, WES) studies.
 Genomic profiles are either processed from various raw data formats or are extracted from published experimental results.
+Additionally to the CNV-centric progenetix collection the platforms ecosystem contains additional datasets with partially overlapping content. cancercelllines.org is an information resource presenting known mutations from (as of 2023) more than 16000 cancer cell lines, additional to more than 5000 CNV profiles from cell line profiling experiments. arrayMap represents the subset of the progenetix data for which probe-specific data from genomic array experiments is available.

 Huang Q, Carrio-Cordo P, Gao B, Paloots R, Baudis M. (2021) The Progenetix oncogenomic resource in 2021.
 Database (Oxford).
 2021 Jul 17